frankbaele/panama/README.md

 ### What is Panama?

-A pirate like space invader game.
+A pirate rogue like coop game.

 Installation
 ------------